Pizza box: Heat insulation and humidity regulation

 The pizza box is supposed to allow the transport of a baked pizza with the minimum loss in quality possible.
 This means the box has two tasks to fulfill that are not easy to combine: On one hand, the box should insulate as well as possible against the cold air outside, the occasional wind and heat radiation, in order to keep the pizza warm.
 To reduce heat flow, the box has to close as firmly as possible to keep the warm air inside.
 Consumers consider a temperature between 70 and 85 C to be ideal for pizza consumption.
 On the other hand, the box should keep the pizza from getting soggy, so that the crust and the covering are crisp on arrival.
 To ensure this, the condensation caused by the pizza must be let out (airing holes and some diffusion through the cardboard) or absorbed by the box.
 However, this results in the pizza getting cold.
 Pizza boxes made of single-wall corrugated board that are not equipped with additional insulation cool the transported pizza down too far after just ten minutes.

 The oil in the pizza dough contaminates untreated corrugated cardboard, making it unsuitable for paper recycling.
 To prevent a change in the taste of the pizza through the material of the pizza box, and simultaneously to stop the cardboard from getting soggy, the pizza boxes have a thin coating of aluminum foil on the inside.
 Another possibility is to lay the pizza on either aluminum foil, a mixture of corrugated cardboard and blotting paper, or waxed paper.
 However, this changes the thermodynamic properties of the pizza box considerably.
 The pizza crust cannot give up any humidity downwards, meaning the layer beneath does not only impedes fat from trickling down but also steam.

 For pizza delivery

 Pizza saver

 In the US, many pizza boxes include a spacer made of heat-resistant plastic (usually polypropylene) placed in the middle of the pizza called the pizza saver (also known as "package saver", "box tent", "pizza table", or "pizza lid support").
 This stops the box lid from touching the pizza and prevents cheese and toppings from sticking to the lid when it is being delivered.
-The pizza saver's origin goes back to a 1985 patent by Carmela Vitale.
+The pizza saver's origin goes back to a 1974 patent by Claudio Daniel Troglia.
 The pizza saver is often criticized for being a waste of resources as it is only used once and then thrown away.